Inchoative verb: Catalan

-It is important to note that as nearly all of the 3rd category verbs are inchoative, there is very little, if any, relationship between the inchoative verbs of Catalan and the traditional inceptive meaning and function of inchoative verbs.
+As nearly all of the 3rd category verbs are inchoative, there is very little, if any, relationship between the inchoative verbs of Catalan and the traditional inceptive meaning and function of inchoative verbs.
 It is most likely that this verb sub-category is named ‘inchoative’ because the associated morpheme ‘-eix-‘ stems directly from the Latin inchoative morpheme ‘-sc-‘, despite its function and usage having disappeared.

 Ancient Greek

 Greek also uses the inchoative suffix -σκ-, although it does not always indicate inchoative meaning.
 Suffix -σκ- is added to verb-stems ending in vowels, -ισκ- to consonant stems.